How the weather helped (and hindered) at Vimy Ridge

 By that point in 1917, Canadians, like their British and French allies, had already seen much of the worst the weather could dish out, from their vantage points within the trenches that have made the conflict a byword for futility and waste of life.

 The rains in Belgium and northern France turned the landscape into muck.
 Even as they were surrounded by death and disease, soldiers faced the war knee-deep in cold, liquid mud, in addition to the rains and snows as the seasons changed.
-When advancing in this mire, an army greatcoat caked in mud could feel like it weighed dozens of kilograms.
+When advancing in this mire, an army greatcoat caked in mud could feel like it weighed dozens of pounds.

 So it must have been with some trepidation that Canadian troops looked forward to April 9, 1917, D-day, as it were, for their assault on German positions atop Vimy Ridge, a commanding, well protected height that the Allied command had marked as a crucial target.

-And then, to make sure the Germans were sufficiently harassed, a long artillery barrage started, ramping up on April 2 and not letting up until April 9 – seven days of almost 1,000 artillery pieces firing 50,000 tonnes of explosives housed in a million shells at the lines of the Germans, who would thereafter call it “the week of suffering.”
+And then, to make sure the Germans were sufficiently harassed, a long artillery barrage started, ramping up on April 2, not letting up until April 9 – seven days of almost 1,000 artillery pieces firing 50,000 tonnes of explosives housed in a million shells at the lines of the Germans, who would thereafter call it “the week of suffering.”

-The weather was already causing trouble even before the April 9 advance.
+But the weather was already causing trouble even before the April 9 advance.
 It forced a one-day delay in the bombardment, and played havoc with aerial operations supporting it.

 And when the attack finally began, at dawn on April 9, it was in the midst of sleet and snow and driving wind, across a frosty landscape, although it helped that the wind was at the Canadians’ backs, pushing the precipitation into the faces of the defenders.